Iliaromanov/AI-Based-Desktop-Controller/README.md

 **Mouse Pad and Volume Controller**

 To use the mouse pad or volume controller the users hand must be in the dedicated area outlined in blue on the feedback window.
 When a hand is detected in a controller area, the area is outlined in green as can be seen in the demo below.
 There are also sound effects when a hand enters or leaves these areas that are useful when the feedback window is minimized.
+Both controllers operate based on the location of the index finger.

 <img src="images/mouse_pad-volume_control-demo.gif" width="600" height="350" />